Apple has announced new plans for a major investment in European data centres and the company plans to invest a total of €1.7 billion.

 One of the data centres will be located in County Galway in Ireland and the other will be located in Denmark’s central Jutland, both will be powered by renewable energy.

-As well as running their new data centres on renewable energy, Apple also has plans to work with local companies on additional energy projects for the local areas.
+In addition to running their new data centres on renewable energy, Apple also has plans to work with local companies on additional energy projects for the local areas.
+This collaboration will not only support the local economy but also promote the use of renewable energy in the region.
+For example, Apple might partner with local wind or solar energy providers to ensure a steady supply of clean energy for their data centers.

 Source Apple